containerd/containerd/releases/README.md

 ## containerd release process

+### containerd CI signal
+The [testgrid dashboard](https://testgrid.k8s.io/containerd-periodic) for containerd shows the current state of the containerd periodic build and test jobs.
+For cutting a release from branch `release/1.x`, the following should be
+verified:
+- `containerd-build-1.x` in [containerd-periodics](https://testgrid.k8s.io/containerd-periodic) should be passing.
+- [CI](https://github.com/containerd/containerd/actions/workflows/ci.yml) should be green for `release/1.x` branch.

+### Steps for making the release

 1. Create release pull request with release notes and updated versions.

    1. Compile release notes detailing features added since the last release and